lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * if the EDHOC hash algorithm is SHAKE128, then Extract( salt, IKM ) = KMAC128( salt, IKM, 256, "" )
 * if the EDHOC hash algorithm is SHAKE256, then Extract( salt, IKM ) = KMAC256( salt, IKM, 512, "" )

-The rest of the section defines the pseudo-random keys PRK_2e, PRK_3e2m and PRK_4e3m; their use is shown in {{fig-edhoc-kdf}}.
+The rest of the section defines the pseudorandom keys PRK_2e, PRK_3e2m and PRK_4e3m; their use is shown in {{fig-edhoc-kdf}}.

 #### PRK_2e

-The pseudo-random key PRK_2e is derived with the following input:
+The pseudorandom key PRK_2e is derived with the following input:

 * The salt SHALL be a zero-length byte string.
 Note that {{RFC5869}} specifies that if the salt is not provided, it is set to a string of zeros (see Section 2.2 of {{RFC5869}}).
 For implementation purposes, not providing the salt is the same as setting the salt to the zero-length byte string (0x).